Harold Luntz

-Career
+Life and career

 Luntz was educated at Athlone Boys' High School in Johannesburg and graduated from the University of Witwatersrand with degrees in arts and law.
 He served three years’ articles of clerkship at the same time as undertaking his law degree.
 In 1960, he was employed for a brief period as a solicitor in a firm of solicitors in Johannesburg and then took at Bachelor of Civil Law at Lincoln College, University of Oxford.
 He began publishing in academic journals in the early 1960s.
 Some of his appointments: